There’s a quote by American author Neale Donal Walsch:

 Pro tip: Dress in layers that way you can stay warm and comfortable on the airplane.
 If you’ve flown before you know how brisk it can get during a long flight.
 And if you get too hot, just remove a layer or two.

-Five Bonus Tips
+Seven Bonus Tips

 1. Online Check-in